poyrakie/Lims.Foss/README.md

 ## `NirResultService`

 The `NirResultService` is a specialized service for parsing and processing `.csv` files containing lab result data from FOSS DS3 NIR equipment.
 Successfully parsed files are moved to a backup storage for archiving.
-The service is designed to be somewhat modular and extensible.
+The service is designed to be modular and extensible.

 ---
 ## Features